Greek War of Independence: Battle of Navarino (1827)

 In October 1828, the Greeks regrouped and formed a new government under Kapodistrias.
 Kapodistrias took advantage of the Russo-Turkish war and sent troops of the reorganised Hellenic Army to Central Greece.
 They advanced to seize as much territory as possible, including Athens and Thebes, before the Western powers imposed a ceasefire.
 These Greek victories were proved decisive for the including of more territories in the future State.
 As far as the Peloponnese was concerned, Britain and Russia accepted the offer of France to send an army to expel Ibrahim's forces.
 Nicolas Joseph Maison, who was given command of a French expeditionary Corps of 15,000 men, landed on 30 August 1828 at Petalidi and helped the Greeks evacuate the Peloponnese from all the hostile troops by 30 October.
 Maison thus implemented the convention Codrington had negotiated and signed in Alexandria with Muhammad Ali, which provided for the withdrawal of all Egyptian troops from the Peloponnese.
 The French troops, whose military engineers also helped rebuild the Peloponnese, were accompanied by seventeen distinguished scientists of the scientific expedition of Morea (botany, zoology, geology, geography, archaeology, architecture and sculpture), whose work was of major importance for the building of the new independent State.
 The French troops definitely left Greece after five years, in 1833.

 The final major engagement of the war was the Battle of Petra, which occurred north of Attica.
-Greek forces under Demetrius Ypsilantis, for the first time trained to fight as a regular European army rather than as guerrilla bands, advanced against Aslan Bey's forces and defeated them.
+Greek forces under Demetrios Ypsilantis, for the first time trained to fight as a regular European army rather than as guerrilla bands, advanced against Aslan Bey's forces and defeated them.
 The Turks surrendered all lands from Livadeia to the Spercheios River in exchange for safe passage out of Central Greece.
 As George Finlay stresses: "Thus Prince Demetrios Ypsilantis had the honor of terminating the war which his brother had commenced on the banks of the Pruth."